 When is practice?

 Practices are in the afternoon from the day after Memorial Day until school gets out.
 Beginning the day after school gets out, both morning and afternoon practices will be offered.
 Swimmers may choose to swim in the morning, afternoon, or both.
-Swimmers should plan to attend practice every day.
-There are no practices on Wednesday afternoons when B Meets are scheduled, or Friday afternoons when Spirit Events/Pep Rallys are scheduled.
-Visit the calendar for more information.
+There are no practices on Wednesday and Friday afternoons when B Meets or Friday Night Socials are scheduled.
+CLICK HERE (or click on 'Practices' on our website) for more information.

 What are Spirit Events?

 The Stonebridge Sharks Spirit Committee works hard during the season to plan exciting, FUN events for swimmers to get to know each other and encourage camaraderie among team members.
-Each week we have a theme and events are planned for Friday evenings.
-All swimmers are encouraged to come at 6:00PM to the pool for an evening full of food, arts and crafts, and fun!
-Keep an eye out for food sign-ups in the weekly email.
-If you do not sign up for food, we cannot guarantee that we will have enough to feed everybody!
+Each week, we have a theme and events are planned for Friday evenings.
+All swimmers are encouraged to come at 6:00PM on Friday to the pool for an evening full of food, games, crafts, and fun!

 What are Time Trials?

-The purpose of time trials is to establish official times for the swimmers prior to the first Saturday meet.
-Time trials will be held on the second Saturday in June, and is open to all team members.
+The purpose of time trials is to establish official times for the swimmers prior to the first Saturday A meet.
+Time trials are open to all team members.
 Participation in Time Trials establishes official times for the swimmers and is mandatory in order to qualify for the first "A" meet.
 Anyone who has a legitimate conflict and cannot attend MUST see the coach prior to Time Trials.
 Warm-ups will begin promptly at 8:30 AM, and timing beginning at 9:00 AM.
 (The rain date will be the following day - Sunday - at 9 AM).

 How many meets are there during the summer?